 The role of semantics

-Enterprise Search, a complex challenge in extracting accurate results from the ever-increasing volumes and variability of data.
+Enterprise search represents a complex challenge: extracting accurate results from the ever-increasing volumes and variability of data.

 Semantics are at the heart of what we do at SciBite.
 We offer a collection of over 85 scientific vocabularies covering a diverse range of topics across the Biopharmaceutical R&D process (Genes, Adverse Events, Pathology, Indications etc.).
 Each vocabulary contains a list of terms (we call them entities) and their various synonyms, which, enable searching to become more scientifically aware and ultimately simplifying the experience for the end user – nobody wants a system more complicated than it needs to be right?

 So you’re now sold on the power of semantic enrichment.
 The next step is to ensure that these vocabularies are both exhaustive and well maintained, as what is the value if they are out of date?

 Our semantic library is constantly updated and expanded by a team of scientific experts.
 Across the collection of vocabularies we can count over 20 million synonyms, many fold enriched on what may be available in the public domain.

 Consider MeSH, a series of controlled vocabularies for the purpose of indexing information for life sciences a reference example.
 Search for Hammond’s syndrome and MeSH has 14 synonyms; SciBite has twice that at 28.
 Abetalipoproteinemia has 7 synonyms in MeSH, SciBite has more than 100.
 A greater reference library will yield more extensive results, simple.

 Once a system can identify and extract entities, it then needs to determine the correct meaning in the case of ambiguity.
 EGFR could be Epidermal Growth Factor Receptor or Estimated-Glomerular Filtration Rate.
 Our tools not only identify and extract entities in text but they also deal with disambiguation to uncover, where possible, the correct meaning of such terms.